ClassFunc/use-moment/README.md

 ## Notice

-The moment js library has a very large capacity, so we have written use-dayjs with the same mechanism but the capacity is very small, you can refer to:
+Same with use-dayjs, you can refer to:
 [https://www.npmjs.com/package/use-dayjs](https://www.npmjs.com/package/use-dayjs)

 ## Support for